intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/04/troubleshooting.md

 In case of attestation failure, follow the steps below to troubleshoot the issue:

-- Check if the Intel® Trust Authority API key is correct and KBS was deployed with this value:
+- If you have configured KBS with Intel® Trust Authority, check that API key is correct and KBS was deployed with this value:

     ``` { .bash }
     kubectl describe configmap kbs-config -n coco-tenant | grep -i api_key